-III.
-The Youth Violence Prevention Program Model
+3.0 National Violence Prevention Model

-Comprehensive Gang Model
+One national violence prevention program endorsed by the Office of Juvenile Justice Delinquency Prevention is referred to as the Comprehensive Gang Model.
 The Comprehensive Gang Model is derived from the research of Irving Spergel and his colleagues at the University of Chicago.
 The group conducted a four-year study of the Little Village Gang Reduction Project in Chicago.
 The Chicago project was characterized by interagency coordination that was based upon the assumption that gang violence is a consequence of social disorganization.
 Social disorganization theory has its developmental roots in the early 20th Century ecological research studies of the Chicago slums by the University of Chicago.
 These pioneering studies were conducted by such figures as Park, Burgess, Shaw, McKay, and Thrasher, among others.
 Essentially, the theory that emerged from these early studies was that crime was a consequence of geographic locality rather than individual psychology.
 The theory of social disorganization, or as it was then called, "culture conflict," was that the geographic area immediately surrounding Chicago's industrial core, namely the "interstitial area" or "zone of transition," was characterized by high levels of social disorganization, specifically high crime, poor housing, insufficient sanitation, disease, high levels of drug and alcohol use, vagrants, out-of-school and roaming children not supervised by their working parents, and high concentrations of immigrants.
 The further the geographic distance from the industrial core and zone of transition, the less crime and fewer conditions of social disorganization.
 The policy implications of social disorganization for violent crime specifically and crime in general have been centered upon different strategies aimed directly at reducing social disorganization, and/or those conditions contributing to social disorganization, thereby reducing crime.